 Tired of waiting for your refrigerator to cool down drinks?
 Now you can pre-order Juno, a countertop appliance the size of a coffee maker that uses heat discharge technology to bring drinks to cold temperatures in minutes.

-The instant fridge Juno was born from an idea of Matrix, the company behind the Power Watch, a smartwatch that does not need to be recharged.
+The instant fridge Juno is the brainchild of Matrix, the company behind the Power Watch, a smartwatch that doesn't need charging.

-Edit: of course, at the naming level, the company does not make happy choices.
-It's a refrigerator of the future but it's called after a movie from the past with a stellar cast, and it made the product under the name of another movie (Reitman and Ellen Page, which I love).
+Edit: of course the company doesn't make happy choices at the naming level.
+It's a refrigerator from the future but it's named after a movie from the past with a stellar cast, and they made the product with the name of another movie (Reitman and Ellen Page, which I love).
 End of parenthesis, dear Peltier fridge.

 Instead of capturing heat to harvest energy, the new appliance cools drinks using thermoelectric technology to quickly dissipate heat, even from inside the drink.
 An instant glass cooler?
-A blast chiller for wine?
+A wine blast chiller?
 Comme si comme ca.

 How the Juno instant fridge works

-Users open the lid of the Juno and place a bottled or canned drink into the cooler, close the equipment, and press one of the top two buttons for their preferred cooling time.
+Users open the Juno's lid and place a bottled or canned drink into the cooler, close the appliance, and press one of the two top buttons for their preferred cooling time.
 Stop.
 There is no display.
-A simple strip of LED light turns from red to blue when the drink is cold.
+A simple LED light strip switches from red to blue when the drink is cold.

-What happens inside the fridge is very different: Juno knows how to cool drinks using the so-called "Peltier effect".
-The compartment is sprayed with super cold water and the drinks are rotated at high speed to bring the warmer molecules to the rim of the container and then out through the back of the device.
+What happens inside the fridge is very different: Juno knows how to cool drinks using the so-called “Peltier effect”.
+The compartment is sprayed with super-cold water and the drinks are rotated at high speed to bring the hottest molecules to the edge of the container and then out through the back of the device.

 The thing that cools the most?
 Prices

-Paradoxically, it is the amount needed to buy Juno that leaves the most chilling.
-Ok, instant cooler, more or less fast.
-Maybe though (I mean maybe) 300 euros is a bit too much for a cool drink with a mini fridge.
-It is true that 200 bags are enough in advance (with shipping date scheduled for the 3rd quarter of 2020). but even that figure is over-flowed.
-For that amount you can't convince me even if you call it a "blast chiller".
-If you give me that money, I blow directly on the drink for half an hour, even an hour if needed.
+Paradoxically, it is the amount needed to purchase Juno that is most frightening.
+Ok, instant cooler, more or less rapid.
+But maybe (just maybe) 300 euros is a bit much for a drinks cooler with a mini fridge.
+It is true that 200 bags are enough for pre-sale (with shipping date expected in the 3rd quarter of 2020). but even that figure is over-reported.
+For that price you won't convince me even if you call it a "wine blast chiller".
+If you give me that money, I'll blow directly on the drink for half an hour, even an hour if necessary.

-It may be attractive to wine connoisseurs or caterers, but the truth is that Juno serves primarily as a "proof of concept".
+Maybe it may be attractive to wine connoisseurs or caterers, but the truth is that Juno serves above all as a "proof of concept".
 A technology developed to then find application on a larger scale.

 An enhanced version can quickly cool the containers for the transport of meat and perishable products.
 Or maybe hotels could get rid of the always-on mini-bar and use Juno only when needed, saving on energy costs.